 Copy from values to the memory region from index start, to elements where the nth element is at the address: base address + (offset+n) x stride x element size in bytes.
-Only the doubles in the intersection of values and the end of the memory region are transfered.
-When an exception is thrown, no data is transfered.
+Only the doubles in the intersection of values and the end of the memory region are transferred.
+When an exception is thrown, no data is transferred.

-offset of first double in the memory region to be set.
+offset of first double in the memory region to be set. values is the source of the data to write.